Unpopular Opinion: It’s OK To Feel Envy

 Do you really need to overcome envy?
 Here, I want to give you something that could be more useful the next time you’re feeling envious.

-To wish something that we do not have can be considered as inherently human since everyone has felt envy at one point or another.
+To wish for something that we do not have can be considered inherently human since everyone has felt envy at one point or another.
 However, since we understand that it’s frowned upon to go around saying that we have negative feelings toward others, instead of admitting we feel envious, we say things like “white envy” or that we have the “good kind of envy”, even though such phrases only accomplish to prevent the other person from imagining us poking our frustrations away at a voodoo doll with his or her shape.

 So, contrary to popular opinion, we should see envy as a light that shows us what we want.
 A light that lets us see desires we didn’t even know we had.
 To surprise ourselves yearning for something that somebody else has should not frighten us.
 We’d be better off recognizing it and using it as motivation to set our own goals and aspirations, or at least…to get to know ourselves better.